Fluticasone, umeclidinium, and vilanterol

 -Long-term maintenance treatment of patients with chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema

 -Reduce exacerbations of COPD in patients with a history of exacerbations.

 What other drugs will affect fluticasone, umeclidinium, and vilanterol?

 Tell your doctor about all your other medicines, especially:

 cold or allergy medicine that contains an antihistamine (Benadryl and others);

 medicine to treat Parkinson's disease;

-Other drugs may interact with fluticasone, umeclidinium, and vilanterol, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell your doctor about all your current medicines and any medicine you start or stop using.
+This list is not complete.
+Other drugs may affect fluticasone, umeclidinium, and vilanterol, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.